wischmcj/canopyHydrodynamics/paper.md

 Additional information can be found in <a href="./docs/examples.md">our qsm documentation</a> and in the documentation for [SimpleForest](https://www.simpleforest.org/pages/tutorials.html).

 ### 2D Projections
-Many of the metrics calcualted by this tool relate to projections of QSMs onto the  XY, XZ and YZ coordinate planes.
+Many of the metrics calculated by this tool relate to projections of QSMs onto the  XY, XZ and YZ coordinate planes.
 For a tree oriented 'right-side-up', these projections represent the tree as seen from above - XY - and from two, perpendicular 'side' views - XZ and YZ - dependent on the orientation of the point cloud data.
 2D projections are critical to the functioning of this tool in variety of ways:

 - Projected 2D cylinder area is used to calculate the volume of water generated by a given canopy based on rain intensity
 - These projections are used to calculate canopy coverage and, by extension, woody area index; Both are key metrics in the study of stemflow